‘The job’s not done’: Raptors reset, as NBA Finals loom

 They’ll need to be that way again Thursday night.

+“None of us in October and July and June of last year were working out thinking about the conference finals,” the Raptors’ backup guard said Tuesday.
+“Obviously, it’s a great accomplishment, and we’re happy to be taking that next step.
+But you want to win a championship.
+You want to win the whole thing.
+It’s not about just making it to the finals.”

-The arena will be electric.
+The arena will be electric for Game 1.
 Jurassic Park will be rocking yet again.
 But the quick little trophy parade through the halls and stairwells of Scotiabank Arena — one where Green revealed on his podcast earlier this week that reserve OG Anunoby was inadvertently decked in the eye by a celebrating fan, and where Leonard needed two security staffers to clear his path — will be long forgotten by the Raptors when Game 1 rolls around.

 “I think everybody understands that,” Raptors center Marc Gasol said.
 “You get to kind of soak it in and enjoy that moment and after that night, the next morning, it’s on to the next challenge.”